 With regard to the Continental Region, authorization to travel through tourist areas issued by the Regional Tourist Office or, where appropriate, by the Bata regional police, is usually required.

 Public transportation in Equatorial Guinea is limited to taxi services.
-In case you want to avoid them, most likely your only way to move around Equatorial Guinea is to drive, rent a driver or hire an agency that includes transportation.
+If you want to avoid them, most likely your only way to move around Equatorial Guinea is to drive, rent a driver or hire an agency that includes transportation.

 Below you will find our opinion on this subject.
 However, registered and official taxi drivers should not be a big concern.

 The risk of natural disasters can be considered low, as none have been recorded in a long time that have caused any casualties.
 Even if rains and storms occur during the rainy season, the floods and wind have only caused minor material damage.

 There have been no recent terrorist attacks in the history of Equatorial Guinea.
 So, no active threat are active at this time.

 Friendly for woman travellers

 Equatorial Guinea does not pose any additional risk for women.
 If you are planning to travel to Equatorial Guinea, make sure you avoid the distant and lonely streets, both day and night, and don’t expose your things or show money in public.
 In top of that, try to be accompanied on your nightly leisure outings.

 What currency is used and how to exchange money in Equatorial Guinea?